SAP-samples/teched2023-AD261/exercises/ex0/README.md

 ## Summary

 You have successfully configured the SAP BTP landscape.
-Continue with [Exercise 1 Create SAP Cloud ALM Feature](../ex1/README.md).
+Continue with [Exercise 1 Create a  Feature in SAP Cloud ALM](../ex1/README.md).